Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Related Work

 \section{Related Work}

-We use model stitching \cite{7298701} to stitch a classification or semantic segmentation network with a GAN in order to visualize activations of the classification or semantic segmentation network in real-time.
-A 1x1 convolution is used as the stitching layer, which is methodically closely related to \cite{NEURIPS2021_01ded425}.
-The work of \cite{NEURIPS2021_01ded425} applied a sequence of batch norm, 1x1 convolution, and batch norm to stitch two image classification networks together in a hidden layer.
-We do the stitching in order to see how similar the learned representations of hidden layers of a classification network or semantic segmentation network are to the learned representations of hidden layers of a GAN generator.
-In addition, we visualize activations of the classification or semantic segmentation network by sending them through the GAN generator.
+We use model stitching \citep{7298701} to stitch a feature extractor with a GAN, which allows us to reconstruct activations of the feature extractor in real-time (on average, it takes 0.034s per image using StyleGAN2).
+A 1x1 convolution is used as the stitching layer, which is methodically closely related to the work of \cite{NEURIPS2021_01ded425}.
+They applied a sequence of batch norm, 1x1 convolution, and batch norm to stitch two image classification networks together in a hidden layer.
+In contrast, we do the stitching in order to see how similar the learned representations of hidden layers of a feature extractor are to the learned representations of hidden layers of a GAN generator by comparing the reconstructed images with the original images.
+In addition, we reconstruct activations of the feature extractor by sending them through the GAN generator.

-Activations can also be visualized through gradient descent \cite{Mahendran2014UnderstandingDI}.
-The disadvantage is that it is slow since it needs several forward-backward passes through the network.
-We use gradient descent as in \cite{olah2017feature} and gradient descent without any regularization as baselines, to compare our GAN method against.
-Another method is to visualize the activations by training a decoder network to invert the classification network from a hidden layer \cite{AlexnetInvertDecoder}.
-But such approach makes it necessary to train a new decoder for every new layer in the classification network that should be visualized.
+Those activations can also be reconstructed through gradient descent \citep{Mahendran2014UnderstandingDI}.
+The disadvantage is that it is slow since several forward-backward passes through the network are needed.
+We use gradient descent as in \cite{olah2017feature} and gradient descent without any regularization as baselines to compare our GAN method against.
+Another method is to reconstruct the activations by training a decoder network to invert a feature extractor from a hidden layer \citep{AlexnetInvertDecoder}.
+But such an approach makes it necessary to train a new decoder for every new layer in the feature extractor where activations should be reconstructed from.
 In contrast, with our method, it is only necessary to train a new 1x1 convolution and keep the same GAN generator.
 Finally, in the work of \cite{AlexnetInvertDecoder}, the decoder was trained to minimize a reconstruction error in the input space of the classification network, whereas we train the stitching layer to minimize a reconstruction error at the hidden layer where we transfer from.